-The LT4356-3 is 100% tested and guaranteed to be safe from damage with supply voltages up to 80V.
+The LT4356 is guaranteed to be safe from damage with supply voltages up to 100V.
 Nevertheless, voltage transients above 100V may cause permanent damage.
 During a short-circuit condition, the large change in current flowing through power supply traces and associated wiring can cause inductive voltage transients which could exceed 100V.
 To minimize the voltage transients, the power trace parasitic inductance should be minimized by using wide traces.
 A small surge suppressor, D2, in Figure 9, at the input will clamp the voltage spikes.